 - June 1, 2020: The list of non-compliant attorneys sent to the Supreme Court

 Effective March 11, 2020, the New York State CLE Board implemented the following policy change: Newly admitted attorneys (those admitted to the New York State Bar for two years or less) may participate in Skills CLE courses in the following live, nontraditional formats, where questions are allowed during the program: (a) webconference; (b) teleconference; and (c) videoconference.
-This change is effective through June 30, 2020, and should conditions warrant, may be extended.
+This change is effective through January 31, 2021.
 For more information and the latest updates, please go to the CLE Board website at: http://ww2.nycourts.gov/doc/29251

 Effective immediately and continuing until further notice attorneys in Reporting Group 3, who report in 2020, will be allowed to earn all or a portion of the required 45 credits through self-study.
-Three (3) ethics CLE hours will still be required. https://www.sband.org/news/496604/Important-News-from-the-ND-CLE-Commission.htm
+Three (3) ethics CLE hours will still be required.
+In addition, the North Dakota Supreme Court has extended Reporting Group 3’s completion deadline to September 1, 2020 and their reporting deadline to October 1, 2020.
+No extensions have been given for any other Reporting Groups. https://www.sband.org/news/496604/Important-News-from-the-ND-CLE-Commission.htm

 The Ohio Commission on Continuing Legal Education has waived the self-study caps for attorneys and judges with the last names beginning with M-Z to complete the CLE requirements for the 2019-2020 compliance period ending December 31, 2020.
 Accordingly, attorneys and judges may complete all CLE requirements through approved self-study courses, including live interactive webinars and on demand programs for the compliance period ending December 31, 2020.